A BRIEF OVERVIEW:

 - Federally covered advisers must make a notice filing with the state if they have a place of business in the state or have six or more clients in that state in a twelve-month period, regardless of place of business.
 Certain employees of federally covered advisers may be required to register as investment adviser representatives.
 It is important to note that the investment adviser firm holds the registration/license but the investment adviser representatives is the individual who performs services on behalf of the registered/licensed investment adviser firm.
 Certain employees of federally covered advisers may be required to register as investment adviser representative .
 Some states include within the definition of an IAR a person (often called a solicitor) who regularly refers customers to an IA and who receives compensation for those referrals.
 Other states may have modified licensing requirements for solicitors.

 An investment adviser and an investment adviser representative have a great deal of influence over the financial affairs of others – the clients.
 For that reason, state securities offices take an interest in how the investment adviser does its job.
-All states (except Wyoming), as well as the District of Columbia and Puerto Rico each have a registration or licensing requirement for investment advisers.
+Every state, the District of Columbia and Puerto Rico has a registration or licensing requirement for investment advisers.
 State securities regulators may require:

 - State advisers to register or become licensed.